-Overall, based on the results in this section, a good number of employees felt that the Public Service values are evident.
-However, responses to workplace culture indicates that management need to put more focus into monitoring and evaluating strategies to improve employee health and wellbeing.
+Overall, based on the results in this section, just over half of employees felt that the Public Service values are evident in their Ministry while others indicated that there can be improvements in being transparent and honest.

+Responses to workplace culture indicates that management need to put more focus into monitoring and evaluating strategies to improve employee health and wellbeing.